Dualities in the theory of accessible categories: Examples

+Indeed, that complete $\alpha$-accessible $\V$-categories are the same as locally $\alpha$-presentable $\V$-categories is standard (it follows for instance from~\cite[Theorem~4.22]{LT22:limits})) On the other hand, every small $\alpha$-complete $\V$-category is Cauchy complete by Remark~\ref{absolute-alpha}.
+Thus $\Q\tx{-}\bo{Free}_\alpha=\bo{Lex}_\alpha$ coincides with the 2-category of $\alpha$-complete $\V$-categories.

-When $\V=\bo{Set}$ and $\Psi$ is the class for connected limits, then $\Psi^+=\bo{Fam}$ is the class generated by coproducts, and we recover Diers duality for locally $\alpha$-multipresentable categories.
+When $\V=\bo{Set}$ and $\Psi$ is the class for connected limits, then $\Psi^+=\bo{Fam}$ is the class generated by discrete categories (the class for coproducts), and we recover Diers duality for locally $\alpha$-multipresentable categories.
 Below the 2-category $\bo{Fam}\tx{-}\bo{Lex}_\alpha$ has $\alpha$-complete coproduct cocompletions of small categories as objects, $\alpha$-continuous and coproduct-preserving functors as morphisms, and natural transformations as 2-cells.

 \begin{teo}[\cite{Die80:articolo}] The 2-functors